lexiconhq/lexicon/README.md

 $ echo "MOBILE_PROSE_HOST=http://localhost" > frontend/.env
 ```

-The above statements setup the requires environment variables for the Prose GraphQL API and the frontend.
+The above statements setup the required environment variables for the Prose GraphQL API and the frontend.

 - The API (via `PROSE_DISCOURSE_HOST`) has been instructed to attempt to connect to a Discourse instance at `https://users.rust-lang.org`.